-Each of the Scrum events has a very specific, defined purpose.
+Each Scrum event has a very specific, defined purpose.
 None of these meetings should be skipped, or you’re not really following Scrum.
-That said, if you want to reduce the stop/start cycle of multiple meetings, try to schedule your events back-to-back.
+Therefore, if you want to reduce the stop / start cycle of multiple meetings, try to schedule your events back-to-back.
 If one ends early, you can roll right into the next one to be most efficient with everyone’s time.
-What you’re trying to avoid by scheduling meetings this way is context switching.
+By scheduling meetings this way, you’re avoiding “context switching”.
 Streamlining meetings will allow your team members to have less interruptions and more focus time.

 20. Model Your Requirements

 Don’t just write them.
 For most people (especially developers), pictures are preferable to words.
-Write your user stories, but when building out your acceptance criteria, make sure that you are including models along with the text.
+Write your user stories.
+But, when building out your acceptance criteria, make sure you are including models along with the text.
 The models should support the written description and provide a holistic view of the requirements for the developer.

-Modeling could come in the form of digital prototypes, data models, entity relationship diagrams, use case diagrams, context diagrams, flowcharts, data dictionaries, etc. (see my previous blogs on these modeling techniques).
-Whoever is responsible for creating the user stories and acceptance criteria should select the best models to clearly communicate the requirements.
+Modeling could come in the form of digital prototypes, data models, entity relationship diagrams, use case diagrams, context diagrams, flowcharts, data dictionaries, etc. Whoever is responsible for creating the user stories and acceptance criteria should select the best models to clearly communicate the requirements.

 You Can Be Agile at Home